Questions About Eligibility - Major, Research, Degree Type

 How long does it take to graduate?

 There is no set timeline for the PhD program.
 Most students take 5-6 years, but shorter or longer PhDs are not uncommon.
-It is rare to take more than 6 and to take fewer than 4.
+It is rare to take more than 6 or fewer than 4 years.

 What is the teaching load?